Esa-Kurniawan/Esa-Kurniawan/README.md

 - 👀 I’m interested in Front end web developenment
 - 🌱 I’m currently learning Next js
 - 💞️ I’m looking to collaborate on Front end projects
-- 📫 How to reach me just messanges me on github
+- 📫 How to reach me just sent me a messanges on github

 <!---
 Esa-Kurniawan/Esa-Kurniawan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.